Looking for books for your third grader? Take a look at these top 3rd grade read aloud books, including chapter books, picture books and mysteries!

 7. Thank You, Mr. Falker by Patricia Polacco

 Grasshopper and Sensei’s fifth grade teacher used this advanced picture book as a read aloud and all my daughter’s friends raved about it.
-I think it works equally well for third grade.
+It works equally well for third grade.
 Polacco’s shares her own dyslexia story in this picture book.

 THIS STORY IS TRULY AUTOBIOGRAPHICAL.
 IT IS ABOUT MY OWN STRUGGLE WITH NOT BEING ABLE TO READ.